 3. Crowds

-As if every other stimulus around wasn’t enough, there are probably tons of strangers around.
+As if every other stimulus around wasn’t enough, there are probably many strangers around when you’re watching fireworks.
 Large crowds might trigger anxiety in dogs as it is.
 Mix that with fireworks, and you could have one frazzled pooch.

 Each of these three factors stimulates a trigger for a fight-or-flight response in some dogs, alerting them that something is wrong.
 That’s why your dog dives under a table at every crack of thunder during a storm.
 They perceive this unstable, roaring sound as a threat, making them react in a bad way.